mbzuai-nlp/arabic-aes-bea25/README.md

 A utility function to parse `Document_ID` is provided in `Code/utilities.py`

+## ✨ Error Injection using GPT

+This Code\Errorinjectino_GPT.py presents the **first approach** for generating realistic learner-like errors in Arabic essays using OpenAI's GPT model.
+#### 🚀 How to Run This GPT-Based Error Injection Code

+- Ensure that Python version 3.9 or higher is installed on your system, and install all required packages.

+- Insert your OpenAI API key directly into the script where indicated.

+- Make sure all necessary data files are available in the `Data/` and `Data/Errors_annotation/` folders.

+- Be cautious when running the script, as it will append output to the existing file `arwi_gpt_error_essays.csv`.

 ## 📄 Citation

 If you use this dataset or code in your research, please cite: